Holland-Mechanics/gitManuals/create_new_repo_manual.md

 ## Steps for Command line tool method (gh.exe)

-1) Create folder and initialize repo
+### 1 Create folder and initialize repo
+run in terminal
    ```
    mkdir HelloWorld
    cd HelloWorld
    git init
    ```

-2) Optional: Create README.md with content
+### 2 Optional: Create README.md with content
+    run in terminal
    ```
    touch README.md
    ```

-3) Stage and commit
+### 3 Stage and commit
+    run in terminal

     You need to all your files to the repository.